 For more info, or to volunteer, please email email@example.com

 Our Mentorship Program focuses on matching residents, medical students, pre-medical students, and high school students interested in medicine with established, well-known physician mentors.
 The goal of our Mentorship Program is to provide mentorship, career counseling, guidance, research opportunities, networking, and general support to religious Jewish women who are pushing a career in medicine.
 Our physician mentors are from all different fields of medicine and we will mentees to mentors according to their medical interests.
-Please note, our Mentorship Program is only available to active members.
+To date, we have 50 matches made!

 For more info, or to sign up as a mentor or mentee, please email firstname.lastname@example.org

 Providing preventative health services to the Jewish community.